Rock music in Ukraine: 1970s

 After the government crackdown on big beat collectives, early 1970s saw the rise of the new type of musical bands known as VIA (vocal-instrumental ensemble).
 Unlike their predecessors, they were required to get an official registration from authorities and performed at philharmonic halls, palaces of culture or factories.
 Their repertoire was limited, as their compositions usually had to be created by professional musicians and poets who were members of the Union of Composers and Writers' Union of Ukrainian SSR.
 The outward appearance of performers was also strictly regulated: their clothes had to be formal, including elements of folk clothing, military uniform etc., and all members of a band had to be dressed in the same style; moving around the scene during performance was not approved.
 On the other hand, unlike the earlier beat collectives, which frequently had to improvise in order to obtain musical instruments, members of VIA bands were provided with professional quality equipment.
 Despite government censorship, Ukrainian performers of that era managed to introduce fashionable Western trends of that time to their audience, using elements of styles such as funk and fusion, and their compositions preserved a distinct Ukrainian identity.

-During the 1970s one of the centres of artistic resistance to the Soviet regime in Ukraine was Lviv.
+During the 1970s, one of the centres of artistic resistance to the Soviet regime in Ukraine was Lviv.
 This made rock music popular among the local youth and led to the creation of the hard rock band Super Vujky.
 The idea to create the band first appeared in 1974 and next year it started its performances, which became popular among Lviv's hippies.
 Super Vujky's original members were three local musicians and an immigrant from Argentina, and throughout their existence only one of their performers was a professional musician.
-The band initially performed covers on the songs of popular Western bands, most of them from Great Britain, such as Focus (band), Rainbow (rock band), Deep Purple, Led Zeppelin, Nazareth (band) etc. Later the band also created a number of their own original compositions.
+The band initially performed covers on the songs of popular Western bands, most of them from Great Britain, such as Focus, Rainbow, Deep Purple, Led Zeppelin, Nazareth etc. Later the band also created a number of their own original compositions.
 Due to increasing pressure of the Communist government, in 1981 Super Vujky were forced to cease their performances.
 However, the band eventually reunited 30 years later and in 2014 issued its first album.